Skip to Main Content

 What is the timeline for applying?

-The Peer Mentor Program application portal is always open and frequently monitored by the Honors Program to select and train mentors and pair mentors & mentees.
+The Honors Peer Mentorship Program application portal is always open and frequently monitored by the Honors Program to select and train mentors and pair mentors & mentees.

 How long is the commitment?